Continental collision: Subduction zone: the collision site

-The process begins as two continents (different bits of continental crust), separated across a tract of ocean (and oceanic crust), approach each other, while the oceanic crust is slowly, consumed at a subduction zone.
+The process begins as two continents (different bits of continental crust), separated across a tract of ocean (and oceanic crust), approach each other, while the oceanic crust is slowly consumed at a subduction zone.
 The subduction zone runs along the edge of one of the continents and dips under it, raising volcanic mountain chains at some distance behind it, such as the Andes of South America today.
 Subduction involves the whole lithosphere, the density of which is largely controlled by the nature of the crust it carries.
 Oceanic crust is thin (~6 km thick) and dense (about 3.3 g/cm3), consisting of basalt, gabbro, and peridotite.
 Consequently, most oceanic crust is subducted easily at an oceanic trench.
 In contrast, continental crust is thick (~45 km thick) and buoyant, composed mostly of granitic rocks (average density about 2.5 g/cm3).
-Continental crust is subducted with difficulty, but is subducted to depths of 90-150 km or more, as evidenced by ultra-high pressure (UHP) metamorphic suites.
+Continental crust is subducted with difficulty, but it is subducted to depths of 90–150 km or more, as evidenced by ultra-high pressure (UHP) metamorphic suites.
 Normal subduction continues as long as the ocean exists, but the subduction system is disrupted as the continent carried by the downgoing plate enters the trench.
 Because it contains thick continental crust, this lithosphere is less dense than the underlying asthenospheric mantle and normal subduction is disrupted.
 The volcanic arc on the upper plate is slowly extinguished.
-Resisting subduction, the crust buckles up and under, raising mountains where a trench used to be.
+Resisting subduction, the continental crust buckles up and under, raising mountains where a trench used to be.
+However, a continental plate with subducted ocean lithosphere attached to it can start to be subducted from the pull the oceanic lithosphere's dense weight.
+A great example of this can be seen in the Himalayas where the amount of collisional shortening of India and Asia suggests that continental subduction is occurring.
 The position of the trench becomes a zone that marks the suture between the two continental terranes.
 Suture zones are often marked by fragments of the pre-existing oceanic crust and mantle rocks, known as ophiolites.